 Cox Homelife has only one type of camera, but it is flexible and easy to set up.
 This HD camera is Wi-Fi enabled and can be set up inside or in a protected area outside like a patio or under an awning.

-How We Reviewed Cox Homelife
+How we reviewed Cox Homelife

 Cox Homelife isn’t available in our state, so we weren’t able to get the full experience.
 Instead of testing, we sifted through pages of customer reviews, watched instructional videos, and read all the fine print we could find to get a better idea of what life is like with Cox Homelife.
-If you’ve used Cox Homelife, please comment below and tell us about your experience with this system.
-Read our full methodology to learn more about our evaluation process for home security systems and other safety products.
+But we didn’t stop there—we also talked to the company to get the details on the latest plans and product offerings.